-On April 2nd, join Sasakawa USA for an insightful panel discussion highlighting U.S.-Japan leadership and collaboration in emerging technologies.
-After hearing from an esteemed panel of U.S. and Japanese speakers, attendees will enjoy a light reception for further festivity and networking.
+On April 2nd, Sasakawa USA held an insightful panel discussion highlighting U.S.-Japan leadership and collaboration in emerging technologies.
+After hearing from an esteemed panel of U.S. and Japanese speakers, attendees enjoyed a light reception for further festivity and networking.

 Author: Ryosuke Kimura

 I arrived in the United States for the first time expecting to obtain knowledge of the U.S.-Japan relationship from American perspectives, while also feeling concerned about how I would be viewed as a Japanese student.
 To make my one-year stay in Washington satisfactory, I read a plethora of books and papers on U.S.-Japan relations and believed that I was ready to expand on that knowledge.
 In short, the city of Washington, DC has more than lived up to my expectations.